 We regularly publish Features designed to increase your knowledge of the recruitment process or of the legal profession as a whole.
 Some are produced in-house, while others are written by experts from firms, chambers, universities and other organisations within the legal community.
-Topics range from application and interview tips to best law fair freebies.
-Don’t forget to comment by signing into MyLC.N.
+Don’t forget to comment by signing into MyLCN.

 Money makes the world go round, they say, and it will certainly be a major consideration as you proceed through the halls of academia, be that at undergrad or postgrad level.
 Read on for a description of some of the loan and scholarship schemes that are available to you as a would-be lawyer.

-Nottingham Law School pro bono director Nick Johnson outlines the benefits of pro bono and explains why those on the receiving end of free legal advice are not the only ones who stand to gain.
+Director of Nottingham Law School’s Legal Advice Centre, Nick Johnson outlines the benefits of pro bono and explains why those on the receiving end of free legal advice are not the only ones who stand to gain.

 As disruptive technologies change the legal profession, from the way law firms operate to the tasks that trainee solicitors are expected to perform, we look at what it all means for junior lawyers.